mattybwoy/We-Bare-Bears-Soundboard/README.md

 ## Progress
 - All constraints now working, app can now be viewed in landscape mode
 - All images and buttons present on screen
+- Theme song now played when clicked on main heading

 ## Improvements
-- Functional buttons with soundbites
+- Functional buttons with soundbites for individual bear

 ## Installation